Movements + prepositions: Aller à, venir de , partir à

 Verbe (Verb)Structure (Structure)Exemple (Example)

-Venir (To come)Venir + de (Come + from)Elle vient de l'agence.
+Venir (To come)Venir + de (To come + from)Elle vient de l'agence.
 (She comes from the agency.)

-Partir (To leave)Partir + de (Leave + from)Le conducteur part de l'agence.
+Partir (To leave)Partir + de (To leave + from)Le conducteur part de l'agence.
 (The driver leaves from the agency.)

-Arriver (To arrive)Arriver + à (Arrive + at/in)Nous arrivons à l'agence.
+Arriver (To arrive)Arriver + à (To arrive + at/in)Nous arrivons à l'agence.
 (We arrive at the agency.)

-Revenir (To come back)Revenir + à (Come back + to)Je reviens à l'agence.
+Revenir (To come back)Revenir + à (To come back + to)Je reviens à l'agence.
 (I come back to the agency.)

-Rentrer (To go back home)Rentrer + chez / à (Go back home + to (someone’s place) / to)Nous rentrons chez l'agence.
+Rentrer (To go home)Rentrer + chez / à (To go home + to (someone’s place) / to)Nous rentrons chez l'agence.
 (We go back to the agency.)

 Exercise 1: Multiple choice